MileHacker Logo

 • Licensed Taxis: Orange and pale.
 Negotiate fare or use meter.
 Available on street or at stands.

 • Ride-Sharing Apps: Otaxi and Careem.
-Offer fixed fares, tracked rides, card payment.
+Offer fixed fares, tracked rides, cashless payment.

 • Safety: All transportation generally safe.
-Ride-car-sharing apps give extra security features.
+Ride-transport apps offer extra security features.

 • Airport/Station: Official taxi counters or designated ride-sharing pick-up points.